 While the Group is primarily focused on solar projects in 2019, the longer-term goal is addressing the “energy burden” transportation and housing put on low-income individuals and our environment.
 Low-income households suffer a disproportionate energy burden, defined as the percentage of gross household income spent on energy costs.

 This new Group builds off Norwich Solar’s deep experience in supplying solar to schools, towns, businesses, and non-profits.
-Norwich Solar Technologies co-founder Troy McBride will oversee the Group, aligning investors with projects.
+Norwich Solar co-founder Troy McBride will oversee the Group, aligning investors with projects.